NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 Another example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0"  IncludeAssets="none" />` in `LibraryProj.csproj` means "Consume no assets in the current project, but default assets flow to parent project".

-However if we combine above examples where both cases some assets flowing to parent project, `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`, currently experience is no asset flows to into parent project even though it requested all assets flow to parent project (see above table 3rd row), because `PrivateAssets` is not independent from `IncludeAssets`.
-We want to change that with opt-in property, it would let assets flow to the parent project on that case.
+However if we combine above examples where both cases some assets flowing to parent project, `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`, the current experience is that no asset flows into parent project even though it requested all assets flow to parent project (see above table 3rd row), because `PrivateAssets` is not independent from `IncludeAssets`.
+We want to change that with opt-in property, it would let assets flow to the parent project in that case.

 ## Motivation